NachoColl/blockchain-web-services/docs/index.md

 [under construction]

-Blockchain Web Services Token will have the folowwing main use cases:
+Blockchain Web Services token will get utilized in the following use cases:

-- For Blockchain Web Services API User (platform customers), token will be necessary to execute Smart Contracts API calls,
+- For Blockchain Web Services API users (platform customers), the token will be necessary to execute Smart Contracts API calls,

-- For marketplace Smart Contracts creators (developers), token will be used as a reward value every time a platform customers makes use of marketplace solution
+- For marketplace Smart Contracts creators (developers), the token will be used as a reward value for the publisher whenever a customer consumes the solution.

 <br/>